samsonkayajibade/alx-system_engineering-devops/0x00-shell_basics/README.md

-name of the current working directory
+directory contents in a long format